 Here’s what you need to know about the list of credit card declined codes and what each one means.

 Visa declined codes and MasterCard declined codes will appear on your POS system whenever a customer’s card is declined.

 Transactions may be declined by the processor, the payment gateway, or the issuing bank.
-The merchant sees only the code and an error message.
+The merchant sees only the credit card declined reason code and an error message.

 Processors assign these codes to transactions to inform merchants why a particular transaction was declined.

 Credit card declines can be separated into two major categories:

 Because soft declines are typically temporary, it’s perfectly acceptable to retry the transaction.
 Hard declines, on the other hand, should never be met with a “brute force” transaction.

 Brute forcing a transaction can lead to future credit card chargebacks.
 If this occurs, you have no recourse, and you’ll be left paying out-of-pocket.

 Whenever you resolve a soft or hard decline, it’s always a good idea to keep a record of the action taken in case you need to fight a chargeback dispute at a later date.